General Data Protection Regulation (GDPR)

 Data Protection Statement

-Monkhouse School is fully committed to full compliance with the requirements of the General Data Protection Regulation (GDPR).
+Monkhouse Primary School is fully committed to full compliance with the requirements of the General Data Protection Regulation (GDPR) and The Data Protection Act 2018.
 The School will therefore follow procedures which aim to ensure that all our staff, Governors, and contractors who have access to any personal data held by or on behalf of the School are fully aware of and abide by their duties under the GDPR.
 We also adhere to the guidance issued by the Information Commissioner.

 We regard the handling of personal information as very important to us being able to carry out our day to day business and essential to maintaining confidence.
 We therefore fully adhere to the Principles of the GDPR.